KalimAmzad/Google-Drive-Protected-PDF-downloder/README.md

 - Slowly scroll down the PDF till the last
 - Inspect that google drive page and go to the console option
-- Past the following code to the console
+- Paste the following code snippets to the console

 ```javascript